Cinc camins

 Cinc camins is a two-player abstract strategy game from northern China.
 Although played by children, there is a complexity and uniqueness to the game that adults can appreciate.
-The game may be related to the Gonu games of Korea.
+The game may be related to the gonu (kono) games of Korea.
 These games use small boards, and have unique capturing rules.

 Each player has five pieces played on a 5 x 5 square grid.
 A player can capture an enemy piece by forming a line of two pieces of their own in a row or column.
 The enemy piece must be in the same row or column as the two pieces, and the remaining two spaces left on the row or column must be blank.

-Cinc camins is Catalan for Five Paths.
-At present, Cinc camins is the only known name for the game.
+Cinc camins is Catalan for five paths.

 Goal

 The player who captures all the other player's pieces is the winner.

 Equipment

 The board used is a 5 x 5 square grid.
 Each player has five pieces.
 One plays the black pieces, and the other player plays the white pieces.
 The game is often drawn on the ground, and sweets or candy are used as game pieces.